 The main item of discussion to start with is authentication and whether we integrate an authentication mechanism from Symfony (which I am afraid will act as a snowball and will force us to implement much more Symfony components as we've seen it happen for the development of v10) or whether we temporarily inject an OAuth2 library (and we replace it with an authentication component from Symfony later on when moving to v10).

 The issue is that we would need at least a partial implementation now as we have a customer that clearly needs it (although he doesn't spell it), and because we should enjoy the opportunity to try it out and see the impact it can have (which I assume will be quite large).

-Updated by Arturo Mora-Soto almost 5 years ago
+Updated by Arturo Mora-Soto over 6 years ago

 If the deadline is two week to incorporate our code, I think there is no enough functionality to add.
 Due to the lack of experience of my current development team at CIMAT they were not able to code as fast as I wanted.
 Right now they are dealing with OpenBadges API and designing a kind of Chamilo LMS API to publish badges from Chamilo to Mozilla Backpack.

 So that, I believe the best option is to include the code done by us at CIMAT in the next version in order to include full functionality of the new plug-in.